bi-labor/es-mssql/docs/exercise3.md

 ![Kibana Dev Tools](./images/exercises/kibana-dev-tools.png)

 1. In _Kibana's_ Dev Tools enter `PUT salaries` in the first line and then enter the following JSON starting on a new line.
-Then press the _Play_ button in the top left corner of the editor.
+Then press the _Play_ button in the top right corner of the editor.

    ```json
    {